 This is a beautifully illustrated edition of Frost’s famous poem.
 Check out this chalk art tutorial inspired by the art in this particular edition and have some fun with it!

 There are quite a few illustrated versions of this classic tale, and while I haven’t seen all of them, we really enjoyed the one illustrated by S. Saelic Gallagher.

 Owl Moon – Jane Yolen

-This lovely picture book is written almost as a poem, and tells the story of a young girl who goes for a night time walk with her father in hopes of encountering an owl.
+This lovely picture book is written almost like a poem and tells the story of a young girl who goes for a nighttime walk with her father in hopes of encountering an owl.
 We really loved the illustrations of winter landscapes in this book, and now we want to go owling too!

 Snowflake Bentley– Jacqueline Briggs Martin